cysouw/diathesis/text/c06_adverbials.md

  \a.
 Ich scheine die Wurst mit diesem Messer.
  \b.
 Mit diesem Messer schneidet sich die Wurst schwer. [@kunze1996: 647]

 Kunze [-@kunze1996] and Steinbach [-@steinbach1998] call this 'middle', Zifonun [-@zifonun2003] 'fazilitives Medium' and Wiemer & Nedjalkov [-@wiemer2007: 465-466] classify it as a 'passive-like meaning of reflexive'.
-Steinbach [-@steinbach1998: 25ff.] argues that the adverbial is not necessary in the 'middle' construction, but this is because he combined different constructions under the heading of 'middle'.
+Steinbach [-@steinbach1998: 25ff.] argues that the adverbial is not necessary in the 'middle' construction, but this is because he combines different constructions under the heading of 'middle'.
 The examples without adverbial are discussed here as a separate construction in [@sec:reflexive-anticausative].

 **Attested Verbs**